scanon/ecp-tutorial/03-hands-on.md

-# Second hands-on - Shifter
+# Second hands-on - HPC

 ## Logging in to NERSC